ebzzry/ebzzry.github.io/src/git-github.md

 When you want to make changes to the code, create a separate branch.
 Use a branch name that is descriptive of the changes that you want to make.
 This name can be changed later.
-In this example, we'll create a branch named `new-options`:
+In this example, we’ll create a branch named `new-options`:

     $ git checkout -b new-options

 You may now make changes to the files in this branch.
-When you've committed your changes, push the changes to your fork:
+When you’ve committed your changes, push the changes to your fork:

     $ git push origin new-options

-If you want the source repository to merge your changes, create a _Pull Request_ by going to the source repository's page, then click **Pull requests**:
+If you want the source repository to merge your changes, create a _Pull Request_ by going to the source repository’s page, then click **Pull requests**:

 ![Pull Requests](images/pull-requests.png)